SeokLeeUS/TrafficSignIdentifier/README.md

   * Issue details:
      I faced both under fitting and over-fitting( validation dataset resulted in poor accuracy) The following changes were made to tackle the issue:
-       a. added a drop-out at FC
+       a. added a drop-out at FC and convolution
+       b. added more hidden layers
+       c. adjusted drop out rate per layer
        b. adjusted batch,epoch/learning rate
-       c. improved image pre-processing
+       c. improved image pre-processing by revisiting normalization

 * Steps to improve the accuracy:
   - Found mistakes on normalization equation.
   - Found validation dataset also needs to be pre-processed.
-  - Found batch size increases, I am facing memory issue....
+  - Found batch size increases, I am facing memory issue.... therefore, traded off with epoch size.
   - I added drop out on FC, it improves a bit, but not that much.
 The gross improvement arrived by adjusting image pre-processing on validation data set and fixing wrong pre-processing equation.

 * Further improvement (or things I could try) and questions to seek by myself:

-  - Adding more hidden layers, and increase number of layers
   - how can I characterize what hyperparameter can influence more on the accuracy performance
-  - try to implement reknown architecture like AlexNet to see what benefit I can take.
+  - try to implement reknown architecture like AlexNet, Nvidia,etc. to see what benefit I can take.
   - need to explore more about image pre-processing ( at the end of the day, it's all driven by how to extract and polish the image to feed in CNN)
-  - I need to learn more matplotlib to visualize data.
+  - I need to learn more matplotlib to visualize data efficiently.

 ### Test a Model on New Images